tcunit/TcUnit/docs/introduction-user-guide.md

 There is one test that has failed, and the reason for this is that we have not written the implementation code yet, only the header of the function block FB_Sum.
 But how come that we have one test succeeding?
 As we can see, the test `TwoPlusTwoEqualsFour` failed, which means that the one that succeeded was the other test `ZeroPlusZeroEqualsZero`.
-The reason this succeeds is that the default return value for an output-parameter is zero, and thus it means that even if we haven’t written the body of `FB_Sum` the test will succeed.
+The reason this succeeds is that the default return value for an output-parameter is zero, and thus it means that even if we haven't written the body of `FB_Sum` the test will succeed.
-Let’s finish by implementing the body of `FB_Sum`.
+Let's finish by implementing the body of `FB_Sum`.

 ```StructuredText
 FUNCTION_BLOCK FB_Sum